310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/first_half_p1.md

 {% endbubble %}

 {% bubble Kuro pastinjured %}
 Already forgettin’ what ya jus’ said?
 You’re givin’ me first aid, aren’t ya?
-Here—I’m leavin’ it to you, so do whatever ya want to.
+Here — I’m leavin’ it to you, so do whatever ya want to.
 {% endbubble %}

 {% bubble Chiaki mgn %}